lqc/thinkcspy/source/classes_and_objects_I.rst

 to make point instances.
 Every time you call the constructor, you're asking the factory to make you a new object.
-As the object comes off the production line, its initialization method is executed to get the object properly set up with it's factory default settings.
+As the object comes off the production line, its initialization method is executed to get the object properly set up with its factory default settings.

 The combined process of "make me a new object" and "get its settings initialized to the factory default settings" is called **instantiation**.